Jamie Cullum: Interlude

-God Only Knows

-In October 2014 Cullum was part of the 2014 BBC charity single for Children in Need, "God Only Knows".
-He appeared in the song video, in a hot air balloon, wearing a salmon-coloured Alexander McQueen suit.

 Taller

-In February 2017 Cullum announced he was working on his next studio album Taller, following the release of its first single "Work of Art" on 17 February.
+In February 2017, Cullum revealed he was working on his next studio album Taller, following the release of its first single "Work of Art" on 17 February.

 Recent work

-In July 2020 Cullum released the single "Don't Give Up on Me" on the Island Records label.
+In July 2020, Cullum released the single "Don't Give Up on Me" on the Island Records label.

 Awards

-The British Jazz Awards recognized Cullum's growing success by awarding him the "Rising Star" award, at the 2003 ceremony in July.
-At the 2004 BRIT Awards, Cullum was nominated in the "British Breakthrough Act" category.
-He performed live in the ceremony at Earl's Court, a duet with Katie Melua of The Cure's "The Lovecats".
-In the 2005 BRIT Awards, Cullum was nominated for two awards: "Best Male Artist" and "Best Live Act".
-In 2005 Cullum was nominated for a Grammy while taking BBC Radio 2 "Artist of the Year" honors at the BBC Jazz Awards (as voted by listeners of Radio 2).
+The British Jazz Awards recognised Cullum's growing success by awarding him the "Rising Star" award, at the 2003 ceremony in July.
+At the 2004 BRIT Awards, Cullum was nominated in the British Breakthrough Act category.
+He performed a live duet with Katie Melua of The Cure's "The Lovecats" during the ceremony at Earl's Court.
+At the 2005 BRIT Awards, Cullum was nominated for two awards: Best Male Artist and Best Live Act.
+In 2005, Cullum was nominated for a Grammy.
+He was named the BBC Radio 2's Artist of the Year honors at the BBC Jazz Awards (as voted by listeners of Radio 2).

-In 2007 Cullum won the Ronnie Scott's Jazz Club Award for "Best British Male".
+In 2007, Cullum won the Ronnie Scott's Jazz Club Award for Best British Male.
 He was also nominated for a Golden Globe Award for Best Original Song for his composition Gran Torino for the Clint Eastwood film Gran Torino.
-At the Jazz FM awards 2013, he was a nominee for UK Jazz Artist of the Year.
+At the 2013 Jazz FM awards, Cullum was a nominee for UK Jazz Artist of the Year.